-Airport Security makes business and pleasure air travel a pain no matter what the purpose, time, or place – especially for wine lovers who prefer traditional cork closures.
+Airport Security makes business and pleasure air travel a pain (or PITA – no let’s leave bread out of this ) no matter what the purpose, time, or place – especially for wine lovers who prefer traditional cork closures.

 Frankly whenever, wherever, I’d rather drive for hours-and-hours than run the inconvenience of airport’s TSA Security gauntlet (and the inflexibility of that scheduled return home flight).
 Commuter airline terminals offer some crowd relief – usually tolerable if you can deal with the tiny cramped aircraft (with their very personable baggage handling pilots ).
 As a joke or maybe not – simply arming the cockpit would have been a far cheaper alternative than an army of TSA agents ;).

-I’ve yet to read of an Airliner hijacked by a corkscrew or nail-clipper-cuticle-”knife” wielding terrorist.
+I’ve yet to read of an Airliner hijacked by a corkscrew or nail-clipper-cuticle-”knife” wielding terrorist [or is it terrior-ist ].

 Here’s a link to TSA’s prohibited items list no mention of corkscrews here.